- JavaScript 99.6%

 /removespawn |

-Removes a spawn channel | /removespawn channel:<channel> |
+Removes a spawn channel and deletes it | /removespawn channel:<channel> |

 /permissions |